voraczech/voraczech.com/content/travel/tips.md

 If you travel east, sleep as much as you can.
 You are loosing hours while travelling.
 On the other hand try not to sleep when you travel west.

+## Travel

+Use free walking tour.
+Of course you tip.
+Usually you give 10 EUR/USD, reduce if it is bad or shorter (up to 2 hours), increase if it was exceptional or you feel you should give more.

 ## Sources

 ### Packing